What Helps Language Models Predict Human Beliefs: Demographics or Prior Stances?

 \subsection{Task Definition}

-We evaluate how well LLMs make predictions about human belief systems in a binary classification setting.
-To determine the level of context required for accurate prediction, we employ an informational ablation framework, systematically varying the background information provided to the LLM.
-Specifically, for each user with a sufficient number of belief statements, we provide the model with incremental levels of background context---blind, demographics, context beliefs, and both (context beliefs + demographics)---and instruct it to predict the stance toward a held-out belief statement.
-We record the results under each experiment setting for each tested LLM and compare performance across both models and belief categories.
+We frame belief prediction as binary classification: given background information about a user, predict their stance (agree/disagree) on a held-out proposition (i.e., a belief statement with the ``I agree/disagree'' prefix removed).
+To determine what context is required for accurate prediction, we employ an informational ablation framework, systematically varying the background information provided to the LLM across four conditions: (1) blind (no information about the user, so predictions reflect only population-level priors encoded in the LLM), (2) demographics only, (3) context beliefs only, and (4) both demographics and context beliefs.
+We record results under each setting and compare performance across models and belief categories.